Tenoroc - Things to Do

 Tenoroc is a gateway site for the Great Florida Birding Trail and offers excellent birding opportunities.
 Numerous lakes attract wading birds, waterfowl and raptors.
 Songbirds pause here during spring and fall migrations.
 Nesting osprey are common in the spring and one of the state's largest wading bird colonies of snowy egret, white ibis and anhinga may be seen from the south end of the Blue Loop Trail.
 Two man-made wetlands provide wildlife viewing opportunities.
 Visit the Wildlife page for more information.

-Tenoroc is nationally noted for largemouth bass and also provides excellent fishing for bluegill, redear sunfish, black crappie and several varieties of catfish.
-With 23 lakes ranging in size from seven to 227 acres, Tenoroc provides quality public fishing.
-Special opportunities are available for children and physically challenged anglers.
+Tenoroc is nationally noted for largemouth bass and provides excellent fishing for bluegill, redear sunfish, black crappie and several varieties of catfish.
+With 29 lakes ranging in size from five to 242 acres, Tenoroc provides quality public fishing.
+Special opportunities are available for children and physically-challenged anglers.
 Bank fishing access as well as fishing piers, platforms and boardwalks are provided on many lakes.

 All visitors, including anglers, must check in and out at the Tenoroc Fish Management Area headquarters.
 Anglers must deposit their valid fishing license with the custodian unless otherwise instructed.
 Quotas have been established for each lake, and fishing is permitted in designated lakes only.
 Unless otherwise specified, largemouth bass must be released immediately.
 For fishing reports and tips for Tenoroc, call 863-499-2422 Friday through Monday, between 6 a.m. and 8 p.m.